totoCZ/pgwaiter/README.md

 PGPASSWORD=your_super_secret_password
 PGDATABASE=postgres

-# --- Optional: Script Configuration ---
+# --- Backup Strategy Configuration ---

 # Number of days between full backups.
 FULL_BACKUP_INTERVAL_DAYS=14

-# Number of *past* backup chains to keep, in addition to the current one.
-# KEEP_CHAINS=1 means you will have the current chain and one complete old chain.
-KEEP_CHAINS=1
+# Days to keep a full backup and its entire chain.
+# After this period, the whole chain is deleted.
+KEEP_FULL_DAYS=30

+# Days to keep individual incremental backups in older (but retained) chains.
+# This allows you to prune daily backups while keeping the full ones for longer.
+KEEP_INCREMENTAL_DAYS=7
 ```

 Set secure permissions for this file: